-The two most common types of peptic ulcer are called “gastric ulcers” and “duodenal ulcers”.
+The two most common types of peptic ulcers are called “gastric ulcers” and “duodenal ulcers”.
 These names refer to the location where the ulcer is found.

 Lower GI Tract

-C. diff (also known as Clostridioides difficile or C. difficile) is a germ (bacterium) that causes severe diarrhea and colitis (an inflammation of the colon).
+C. diff (also known as Clostridioides difficile or C. difficile) is a germ (bacterium) that causes severe diarrhea and colitis (inflammation of the colon).

 According to the Centers for Disease Control, C. Diff is estimated to cause almost half a million infections in the United States each year.